LaunchCodeEducation/java-web-dev-curriculum/content/models-and-model-binding/reading/models-and-data/_index.md

 ### Check Your Understanding

 {{% notice green Question "rocket" %}}
-In `coding-events`, which method can we call to list every event object?
+In `codingevents`, which method can we call to list every event object?

 <!-- Solution: EventData.getAll() -->
 {{% /notice %}}

 {{% notice green Question "rocket" %}}
-In `coding-events`, breaking up the event storage from the `Event` model is an example of which object-oriented concept?
+In `codingevents`, breaking up the event storage from the `Event` model is an example of which object-oriented concept?

 <!-- Solution: Encapsulation -->